gottacatchenall/ColoradoBumblebees/scripts/01_prerequisites/phylogeny/README.md

     - On the _Trees_ tab, change the Tree Prior to a Yule Process.
     - Export the XML file with _Generate Beast File_

+    1.a Enforce the constraints of clades level.
+        - Go to the _Taxa_ tab and load in each taxa set in the `data/phylogeny/taxa_groups` via the "Import Taxon Sets" button.
+Select "Stem" for all groups.

 2. Run BEAST on the two XML configuration files for each species group.

 3. Run TreeAnnotater on the `.trees` output file for the `BEAST` run to create a